Euclideon/vaultclient/docs/TranslationGuide.md

 - `convertCompleted`: Message displayed next to a job that has finished being converted
 - `convertCancelled`: Message displayed next to a job that was cancelled by the user
 - `convertFailed`: Message displayed next to a job that failed to finish converting
+- `convertGeneratingPreview`: Displayed on the button while a preview is being generated
+- `convertAddPreviewToScene`: Displayed on the button that generates a preview model and adds it to the scene
+- `convertPreviewName`: The default name for a preview pointcloud when added to the scene
+- `convertSpaceLabel`: The label beside the dropdown to select the projection space for the input
+- `convertSpaceCartesian`: The label on the combobox item for a cartesian projected conversion input
+- `convertSpaceLatLong`: The label on the combobox item for a latitude, longitude ordered conversion input
+- `convertSpaceLongLat`: The label on the combobox item for a longitude, latitude ordered conversion input

 ### Menu Strings